Roasted Vegetable Lasagna

 1 med yellow squash, diced into 1" pieces

 2 bell peppers (red, orange, or yellow), seeded and cut into 1” pieces

 4 oz room temperature herb goat cheese

 1/4 cup chopped fresh basil

 32 oz high quality jarred marinara (such as Rao’s)

 Preheat the oven to 400°.
 Toss the zucchini, bell pepper, eggplant, garlic, oregano, red pepper flake, 2 tsp salt, 1/2 tsp black pepper, and1/4 cup olive oil together on a large sheet pan to evenly coat.
 Spread them out in a single layer (if they won’t all fit, use two pans).
 Roast them for 35-40 minutes, until they are tender and starting to brown at the edges.
+Rotate the pans halfway if you are using 2.
 Set the vegetables aside and reduce the oven temp to 375°.

 Make the ricotta filling by lightly beating the egg in the bottom of a medium bowl.
 Add the ricotta, room temperature goat cheese (it won’t mix if it’s cold), 1/2 cup Parmesan, the basil, parsley, 1 tsp salt, and 1/2 tsp black pepper and stir until well combined.

-Cover the entire dish tightly with foil and bake for 30 minutes (the time is longer in my stories because the lasagna was cold from just having thawed) Remove the foil and bake the lasagna uncovered for another 20-25 minutes, until the whole thing is brown and bubbly.
+Cover the entire dish tightly with foil and bake for 30 minutes.
+Remove the foil and bake the lasagna uncovered for another 20-25 minutes, until the whole thing is brown and bubbly.
 Let cool 10 minutes then slice into squares and serve with more basil and parm on top if desired!